 Beach camping season is finally upon us which means you'll need to stock up on sunscreen, brush up on tide times and ensure you have the right outdoor gear to suit your sandy surroundings.

 Setting up in a designated site may require similar preparation and planning for a bush camping trip but if you'd prefer go off the beaten track and find a secluded spot, there are a few things to consider before pitching your tent - or hitting the road for that matter.

 Shade: We're all about soaking up that glorious summer sunshine but even the most dedicated sun worshippers can use a break from the sharp rays.
 Shelters such as the Deluxe 3.0 Gazebo, tarps, a beach shade or umbrella will be your best friend when camping on the beach.
 Setting up a secure, covered area will protect you from, not only the scorching sun, but also any unexpected weather changes.
 You've got to love those afternoon storms, right? *Tip: add a gazebo wall for extra protection from any insects or bad weather.

 Tent: As the weather can be unpredictable, you'll want to take an all-season tent.
-For tips on how to choose the right one for you read our Summer Tent Guide.
+Check out our new Fast Frame Tent range.

 Power: Another thing to think about when camping on the beach is power.
 If you plan on spending an extended period of time on the road but are not setting up in a campsite, you'll need to bring along a generator.

 We say it every time but pre-preparation is key.
 Organising your menu before you leave will help reduce stress when it comes to meal times (check out this blog for easy recipe ideas).
 Half the excitement of beach camping is catching your own dinner, yes, but it's better to be well-prepared incase you don't reel in the catch of the day. *Tip: Don't forget to pack enough WATER.